 Potato juice has anti-inflammatory properties, and it neutralizes and reduces excess uric acid from the joints.
 This makes potato juice one of the best natural treatments for gout and pain associated with arthritis.

 Potato juice contains antioxidant and anti-inflammatory properties that protect the heart from artery blockage and cardiac arrest, hence promoting cardiovascular health.

 14. Aids Weight Loss

 People wrongly assume that consuming potatoes will lead to weight gain.
 However, research has shown that potatoes actually aid weight loss.
 This is especially true with potato juice.
 Even replacing some of the carbs in your diet with portions of potatoes can help.

 Potato juice contains a lot of vitamin C, which can be the reason for a metabolism boost and may lead to weight loss.
-A study conducted by Arizona and Columbia Universities suggests that potato could possibly be considered for weight reduction (7).
+A study conducted by Arizona and Columbia Universities suggests that potatoes could possibly be considered for weight reduction (7).

 Drinking potato juice after meals inhibits the growth of the hunger hormones (ghrelin and leptin), which prevents overeating and results in weight loss.